Pnwcomputers/The-Computer-Handbook/Part II - Internet Safety & Cybersecurity/Chapter 6 - Antivirus and Security Software/Chapter6-Antivirus_and_Security_Software.md

 Review the most critical concepts learned in this chapter to cement your foundation:

-* **No single antivirus program is perfect**—professionals use multiple tools.
+* **There is NO golden bullet security solution**—effective protection requires a layered approach.
+* **The Stadium Security Model:** Windows Defender is your main ticket gate, while tools like MBAM act as internal auditors that double-check everything.
-* **Infection Protocol:** Disconnect from the internet and reboot into Safe Mode for removal.
+* **Infection Protocol:** Disconnect from the internet, boot into Safe Mode, and run multiple scanning tools in sequence.
 * **Good habits are your best protection.** Most infections are preventable.

 ### Professional Insight:

-> "The knowledge you gain here isn't just theory—it's the front-line reality that keeps our clients secure and productive."
+> "The knowledge you gain here isn't just theory—it's the front-line reality that keeps our clients secure and productive.
+Layered security isn't about redundancy—it's about having multiple specialized experts that audit each other's work."

 ## What's Next?